SamPurle/SamPurle-github.io/_posts/2020-06-19-titanic-project.markdown

 <img src="{{site.url}}/{{site.baseurl}}/assets/Titanic/CherPlot.png">
 {: refdef}

-As can be seen in the table above, passengers embarking at Cherbourg were much more likely to be travelling in 1st Class and much less likely to be travelling in 3rd Class.
+As can be seen in the plot above, passengers embarking at Cherbourg were much more likely to be travelling in 1st Class and much less likely to be travelling in 3rd Class.

 {:refdef: style="text-align: center;"}
 <img src="{{site.url}}/{{site.baseurl}}/assets/Titanic/CherSex.png">